bologer/anycomment.io/readme.txt

 **Enhancements:**

+* Files: attach files as drag & drop image, #68
+* Files: attach files via regular file input (for those who do not know about drag & drop), #68
-* File upload (drag & drop into the comment field or by using file button), image or file will be appended to the comment as URL, #
+* Files: after successful upload file URL will be added to comment text, #68
+* Files: option to define allowed MIME types (e.g. .jpg, .png) or even image/* for all images and audio/* for audios, #68

+TBD

 **Fixes:**

 * Fixed links on white theme being colored as for dark theme
+* Fixed default options overwrite, before default values were not applied

 = 0.0.51 – 28.08.2018 =